A00478196/A00478196_MCDA5510/README.md

 # A00478196_MCDA5510

-The aim of this program is to loop through multiple csv files, validate them, and write the valid rows in a single file It contains 3 classes.
+The aim of this program is to loop through multiple csv files, validate them, and write the valid rows in a single file.

+<b>The input path to read the directories containing the CSV files is D:\\Sample_Data\\ </b>

+It contains 3 classes.

 Home.cs contains the main function to run the program